ncihtan/htan_missing_manual/access_controlled/CDS_access.md

 &nbsp;

 Once this file manifest is downloaded, it will have to be uploaded into your [Seven Bridges Cancer Genomics Cloud](https://www.cancergenomicscloud.org/) account, in order for you to be able to download, or otherwise compute on, these data.
+Instructions on how to import data from a manifest file can be found on [SB-CGC Documentation](https://docs.cancergenomicscloud.org/docs/import-from-a-drs-server#import-from-a-manifest-file)